krismally/symptom-tracker/README.md

 ## Credits
 UI/UX Co-Designer - Blu Funk-Wilder - Figma

+## Status
+1. Debugging: On older iOS(pre iPhone 12) - The add new log button is not submitting the new log form

 ## Future Enhancements
 * Add User Auth so each user can add their own private logs